 Camille Noûs, who embodies the contribution to research of the community as a whole, was born on March 20, 2020.
-This signature, conceived as that of a scientific consortium, claims the collaborative and open nature of knowledge creation and dissemination, under the control of the academic community, and is intended to become a mark of integrity.* Camille Noûs heads the Cogitamus laboratory, which is multidisciplinary, interdisciplinary and transdisciplinary in essence.
+This signature as a co-author, conceived as that of a scientific consortium, claims the collaborative and open nature of knowledge creation and dissemination, under the control of the academic community, and is intended to become a mark of integrity.
+Camille Noûs heads the Cogitamus laboratory, which is multidisciplinary, interdisciplinary and transdisciplinary in essence.

 The collective research carried out by Camille Noûs belongs to the tradition of critical rationalism.
 Camille’s contributions to the advancement of knowledge encompass both the before of a publication (state-of-the-art, position of problems, methodology) and their after (collegial controversy, follow-up on results over a long period of time).
 Camille Noûs is also a member of editorial boards, has launched calls for papers and co-signed several texts in defence of the scientific institution.

 Contact informationcnous ｜ Cairn ｜ ResearchGate ｜ LinkedIn ｜ Scholar

 Should a breach of research ethics and scientific integrity occur for a co-authored article, Camille Noûs would withdraw from the list of authors.
 Camille Noûs declares no competing interests.